petedavisdev/petedavis.dev/_notes/stackedit.md

 # Note taking with StackEdit
-I recently heard Wes Boss keeps
+I recently heard Wes Boss keeps his notes in markdown (.md) files and decided to see if I could find an efficient way to do that myself.

+# My criteria
+1

 ## Why